Let’s begin with a pop quiz today!

 (Don’t know what lead collection is?
 Don’t worry I’ll get to it on the next point.)

-If you’re still unsure about which one to pick then test a few different CTAs and analyze their performance to find out the one that works best for you.
+If you’re still unsure which one to choose, test a few different CTAs and analyze their performance to find out the one that works best for you.

 Step 3: Add URL